 The illustrations are cute, and the rhyming chant is sure to get stuck in your child’s head — and yours.

 Because Accidents Happen

 That’s why we appreciate this title.
 It follows a little girl who is working on potty training and doesn’t want to go because she’s having too much fun playing.
-She ends up accidentally peeing her pants and gets upset until her mom says it’s okay.
+She accidentally pees her pants and gets upset until her mom says it’s OK.